-- New parks included in the portfolio, namely: Nyungwe, Iona and W National Park; - A requirement to draw down on additional income due to lower than budgeted commercial income being generated across the group;

-lower in 2020 compared to 2019.
+- New parks included in the portfolio, namely: Nyungwe, Iona and W National Park; - A requirement to draw down on additional income due to lower than budgeted commercial income being generated across the group; - The consolidation journal whereby donor income is debited and deferred income is credited was lower in 2020 compared to 2019.
 This is directly related to a lower level of additions to fixed assets in 2020 compared to 2019.
 Additional explanations around deferred income have been provided further along in this paper.